+Running may seem like a simple to do.
+However, running is actually a complex movement that puts stress on the ligaments, bones, and joints of the body.
 The first step to getting into a proper running routine is to make sure you are wearing the right running shoes.
-The proper shoe will help to correct biomechanical issues and prevent injury.
+The proper shoe will help to correct biomechanical issues, increase performance, and prevent injury.
 You should always go to a sneaker store that specializes in running shoes so that the workers can help you find a sneaker that fits your foot strike.
-There are three main types of runners based on foot strikes: overpronators (when the foot rolls inward too much), neutral pronators (feet roll inward slightly), and supinators (feet don’t roll inward enough).
-Certain running shoe stores will have you run on a treadmill so that the workers can best determine which shoe type will fit you properly.
-You will know the shoe is a good fit if you “feel like you want to go run immediately,” said runner Dimity McDowell.
+Professionals can measure your arch type, stride and gait and help you with your shoe needs.

-Choosing the Right Running Shoe for Your Foot Type
+Choosing the Right Running Shoe for Your Foot Type and Foot Strike

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you are a runner, wearing the right running shoe is essential.
+For more information, contact Red Mountain Footcare at our office located in Mesa, AZ.
+Our doctor can provide the care you need to keep you pain-free and on your feet.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.